pwnage101/hackathon_badges/README.rst

-Trinkets for an event at the edX office.
+Trinkets/ornaments for an event at the edX office.
 Originally designed for the `2016 December hackathon <https://openedx.atlassian.net/wiki/display/OPEN/Hackathon+XV>`_.

 .. image:: badge.jpg